 You’ll need to learn which specific SEO strategies will work best to reach your target audience.
 Here are a few specific SEO strategies you’ll want to know about:

 - 11 SEO Tips for Optimizing for Local Search – Well-written blog about how to target local results.
-This is especially valuable for brick-and-mortar businesses.
+This especially valuable for brick-and-mortar businesses.

 - 5-Step Google SEO Guide for Creating and Optimizing Video Content – Video is the fastest growing type of content.
 Here’s how to stay on top of the trend.